Green bean succotash recipes

 • Create a cyan zone at your home

-Help save the green planet from human-greed and a little grasp of the seriousness of global warming.
+Help save the green planet from human-greed and grasp a little of the seriousness of global warming.

 I was taught to make green bean succotash recipes by a Lebanese foster-mother.
-Electricity was cheap and plentiful; she would cook the corn until done, slice off the kernels, and then boil the beans in fresh water in another pot.
+Electricity was cheap and plentiful; she would cook the corn until done, slice off the kernels and then boil the beans in fresh water in another pot.

-Save yourself some time, and your utility bills.
+Save yourself some time and your utility bills.
 Just toss the beans on top of the corn as it's cooking.
 Less leaching away of precious minerals too as they are particularly rich in magnesium which research shows is vital in the prevention of arthritis and heart-disease.

 Don't take magnesium tablets; just enjoy green leafy vegetables and keep that water for your EASY SOUP RECIPES.